-Never use oil, grease or solvents on any part of the cylinder, regulator or resuscitator.
+Never use oil, grease or solvents on any part of the cylinder, regulator or microVENT.

-When connected to a portable supply such as a small cylinder and regulator always turn off the oxygen at the cylinder valve when the resuscitator is not in use.
+When connected to a portable supply such as a small cylinder and regulator always turn off the oxygen at the cylinder valve when the microVENT is not in use.
 This is to prevent the cylinder becoming empty due to leakage.

-The resuscitator is dependant upon the oxygen supply to enable it to function.
+The microVENT is dependent upon the oxygen supply to enable it to function.
 Always ensure adequate supplies of oxygen are available.
 Monitor the use of the cylinder by observing the contents gauge.

-3 CHAPTER THREE: OPERATING PROCEDURE
+4 CHAPTER FOUR: OPERATING PROCEDURE

-3.1 MANUAL VENTILATION AND CARDIAC MASSAGE (CPR)
+4.1 MANUAL VENTILATION AND CARDIAC MASSAGE (CPR)

-- 3.1.1 The application of oxygen is recommended as soon as it is available in both basic life support and advanced life support. - 3.1.2 The Resuscitation Guidelines 2000 and 2005 highlighted the advantages of resuscitating with lower volumes and flow rates.
-These help to limit airway pressures reducing the chances of gastric insufflation, vomiting and subsequent aspiration and pneumonia.
-1,2,3 - 3.1.3 With 100% oxygen resuscitation we help ensure oxygenation at these smaller tidal volumes. - 3.1.4 The microvent Resuscitator is fitted with a Manual Trigger to help the user to resuscitate the patient following the appropriate basic life support resuscitation guidelines. - 3.1.5 By using the Manual Trigger the operation of the resuscitator can be easily timed with the chest compressions following the latest recommendations to ventilate during CPR at a ratio of two ventilations to 30 compressions .
-Squeezing the trigger initiates flow of 100% oxygen from the resuscitator.
+- 4.1.1 The application of oxygen is recommended as soon as it is available in both basic life support and advanced life support. - 4.1.2 The Resuscitation Guidelines 2000 and 2005 highlighted the advantages of resuscitating with lower volumes and flow rates.
+These help to limit airway pressures reducing the chances of gastric insufflation, vomiting and subsequent aspiration and pneumonia. - 4.1.3 With 100% oxygen resuscitation we help ensure oxygenation at these smaller tidal volumes. - 4.1.4 The microVENT is fitted with a Manual Trigger to help the user to resuscitate the patient following the appropriate basic life support resuscitation guidelines. - 4.1.5 By using the Manual Trigger the operation of the device can be easily timed with the chest compressions following the latest recommendations to ventilate during CPR at a ratio of two ventilations to 30 compressions .
+Squeezing the trigger initiates flow of 100% oxygen from the device.
 Releasing the trigger allows the patient to exhale.
-The microvent is designed to enable the user to hold the resuscitation mask and control the airway with a two handed grip, operating the trigger with one finger (Fig:3).
-The use of the two handed grip enables the user to control the airway and give a good seal to the face mask.
-This grip is considered easier to perform than the one handed grip needed when operating a bag-valve-mask. - 3.1.6 All microvent resuscitators feature a pressure relief valve that prevents dangerous airway pressures being achieved.
+The microVENT is designed to enable the user to hold the resuscitation mask and control the airway with a two-handed grip, operating the trigger with one finger (Fig:4).
+The use of the two-handed grip enables the user to control the airway and give a good seal to the face mask.
+This grip is considered easier to perform than the one-handed grip needed when operating a bag-valve-mask. - 4.1.6 All microVENTs feature a pressure relief valve that prevents dangerous airway pressures being achieved.
 An audible warning sounds when the relief valve is operating.
+Users should use the test method described 5.3.18 (within warning section).
+The principle of the alarm detection is that the pressure relief valve will relieve pressure within the device and therefore the patient mask / airway device / patient airway and also simultaneously sound the alarm when the delivered pressure by the means described above exceeds 45cm H2O / 4.5kPA. the pressure relief valve and alarm function will continue to operate and the alarm will be audible until the pressure drops below 45cm H2O / 4.5kPA. - 4.1.7 Advanced models of the Microvent are fitted with a Patient Assist Valve.
+The Valve is connected via a port to the patient connection (patient valve) and will trigger an inspiratory phase of one breath (at the same BPM and Vti at which the device is currently set) if the patient assist valve detects a negative pressure at the patient connection of -2.5cm H2O/ (-0.25kPa) during the exhalation phase of automatic mode of cycling.
+The inspiration phase will follow i.e. as per normal automatic cycling.
+The patient assist valve only operates during automatic resuscitation and is disabled in the manual mode.
+If the patient assist valve continues to detect the required negative pressure to trigger its operation after one cycle has been delivered it will continue to deliver breaths.
+This ventilation mode is sometimes known as SIPPV (Synchronised Intermittent Positive Pressure Ventilation).